mohamedCherif-Dev/Snake-Game/README.md

 Hi!
-I'm here just for say you it s my first game creat by myself .
+I'm here just for say it s my first game creat by myself .